wechto/paper/README.md

 To enhance generalization in the offline setting, we present Random Ensemble Mixture (REM), a robust Q-learning algorithm that enforces optimal Bellman consistency on random convex combinations of multiple Q-value estimates.

+:curly_loop: [Safe Policy Improvement with Baseline Bootstrapping](https://arxiv.org/pdf/1712.06924.pdf) :+1:  :fire: :volcano:

+Our approach, called SPI with Baseline Bootstrapping (SPIBB), is inspired by the *knows-what-it-knows* paradigm: it bootstraps the trained policy with the baseline when the uncertainty is high.

   :curly_loop: [OPAL: OFFLINE PRIMITIVE DISCOVERY FOR ACCELERATING OFFLINE REINFORCEMENT LEARNING](https://arxiv.org/pdf/2010.13611.pdf) :boom:  when presented with offline data composed of a variety of behaviors, an effective way to leverage this data is to extract a continuous space of recurring and temporally extended primitive behaviors before using these primitives for downstream task learning.
 OFFLINE unsupervised RL.

   :curly_loop: [Deployment-Efficient Reinforcement Learning via Model-Based Offline Optimization](https://arxiv.org/pdf/2006.03647.pdf) :+1: :volcano:  :boom: